If it’s got four wheels then it’s man territory.

 If you are getting married and having the reception at the same venue then you don’t need to worry about this.
 Otherwise, the three main transport options are:

 - You drive your new wife in your own car, or one that you have borrowed or hired.

 If you go for the third option, then a popular choice is for the groom to hire or borrow a sports car for the day, unless you’re lucky enough to own one yourself.
 This works particularly well at summer weddings.
-Just remember to practice starting the car and pulling away in advance.
+Remember to practice starting the car and pulling away in advance.
 All eyes will be on you when you leave, and now is not the time to stall!

 4. Getting your guests from the wedding to the reception

-Unless there are special reasons why you need to help your guests get the reception venue, it is fine to save your budget, give them good directions and leave them to their own devices.
+Unless there are special reasons why you need to help your guests get to the reception venue, it is fine to save your budget, give them good directions and leave them to their own devices.

 5. Getting you and your new wife from the reception to wherever you will be spending your first night of married life